Git-hSin/DeliveryMachineLearning/README.md

 ## The Model:
 * Read in lat/long data, create Pandas DataFrames from sheets, and drop any NaN values so they do not effect the model
 ![](img/m1.png)
-* Define a function for one hot encoding and concatinate the DataFrames
+* Define a function for one hot encoding and concatenate the DataFrames
 ![](img/m2.png)
 * Merge the tables and drop unneeded columns
 ![](img/m3.png)
-* Seperate numeric and categorical variables
+* Separate numeric and categorical variables
 ![](img/m4.png)
 * Use the one hot encoding function and define test, target, and features
 ![](img/m5.png)